Alexandregiacomellileal/A-new-lumped-parameter-modeling-for-wind-farm-grounding-measurement-circuits-based-on-clamp-on-groun/README.md

 ![LPM_030124](https://github.com/Alexandregiacomellileal/Lumped-parameter-modeling-for-wind-farm-grounding/assets/96079504/3421fd54-5b76-458d-a13e-525662ec4fb8)

-## Associated research paper
+## Associated research papers
-A new lumped parameter modeling for wind farm grounding measurement circuits based on clamp-on ground meters
+- A new lumped parameter modeling for wind farm grounding measurement circuits based on clamp-on ground meters
+- Integrated approach for wind turbine grounding resistance estimation: Bridging clamp-on ground meter, computational simulations, and machine learning

 ### Overview

-Welcome to the repository for the research article titled "A New Lumped Parameter Modeling for Wind Farm Grounding Measurement Circuits Based on Clamp-On Ground Meters," recently submitted to the Journal of Control, Automation and Electrical Systems - Springer Nature.
 This work delves into the impact of mutual impedance between grounding elements when measuring the grounding resistance of wind turbines using clamp-on ground meters.
 The repository provides files and resources related to the study, including simulation models, results, and visual representations.

 ### Article Highlights